 The information presented is supplemental.
 It should not be considered as a recommendation to purchase or sell a particular security mentioned, may change at any time and may not represent current or future investments.
 References to individual securities throughout this document are intended to illustrate contributors to recent performance or market trends and to provide examples of thematic or security-specific catalysts identified by the investment team as part of its investment process.
 References to specific securities should not be viewed as representative of an entire portfolio, nor should the performance of any particular security be viewed as representative of the performance experienced by any other security or portfolio.
 The MSCI World Index, gross dividends reinvested, measures the performance of a diverse range of global stock markets in the United States, Canada, Europe, Australia, New Zealand and the Far East.
-The MSCI World Growth Index and MSCI World Value Index capture large- and mid-cap securities exhibiting overall growth and value style characteristics, respectively, across 23 developed market countries.
 The MSCI ACWI Index, gross dividends reinvested, captures large- and mid-cap representation across 23 developed markets and 24 emerging markets countries.
 One cannot invest directly in an index.